jnozzi/cocoadev.com/markdown/SimpleOnTheFlyTiffs.md

 // To actually save the tiff file out ...
 - (void)saveTiffFileOut
 {
-   // Assumes someSize is a valid General/NSSize
+   // Assumes someSize is a valid NSSize
-   // Assumes path is a valid file path like @"~/Desktop/General/MyPic.tiff" General/[self placeholderImageOfSize:someSize] [[TIFFRepresentation] writeToFile:path atomically:YES];
+   // Assumes path is a valid file path like @"~/Desktop/MyPic.tiff" [self placeholderImageOfSize:someSize] [[TIFFRepresentation] writeToFile:path atomically:YES];
 }